priyanmuthu/priyanmuthu.github.io/_projects/2015-03-28-SmartLockScreen.md

   - /SmartLockScreen
 ---

-<p align="justify">An android app, for balancing security and convenience, with Environment sensitive passwords, Notifications in lock-screen, and Restricted User profiles</p>
+An android app, for balancing security and convenience, with Environment sensitive passwords, Notifications in lock-screen, and Restricted User profiles.
+{: .text-justify}

 [Link to GitHub repository](https://github.com/aravindsagar/SmartLockScreen)